 Books make the best gifts, always.
 The right one can change a life.
 So think of this ‘best money books’ list as being a gift for both your friend and yourself.

-What do you buy people for Christmas?
+What do you buy people as presents?
 I try to buy books!
 Books are excellent gifts because they’re a ‘thing’, but also an experience.
 Reading a good one can also change the way you think about yourself and the world (as all of the money books on this list will do for those who are lucky enough to receive them).

 Go on, be generous, buy each book for a friend who deserves it – and then you’ll be next-in-line to read.